openhab/openhab-docs/_addons_bindings/zigbee/org.openhab.binding.zigbee/README.md

 A ZigBee Coordinator is the network controller, and is therefore the heart of the ZigBee network.
 It also acts as the trust centre to control security access to the network.

+#### Configuring a coordinator
-Coordinators need to be installed manually and the serial port (```zigbee_port```) and baud rate (```zigbee_baud```) must be set.
+Coordinators need to be installed manually and the serial port (`zigbee_port`) and baud rate (`zigbee_baud`) must be set.
 These are set to match the configuration that the dongle is in.
 Should you wish to use a different baud rate than the default speed of the device (get default baud rate from the device manual) , you must change the configuration of the dongle using some other, and then configure the binding to match your change.
 If in doubt, you should leave the settings at their default values which should work in most cases.

 If you are running on Linux, then you probably need to add the user 'openhab' to the tty group, and enable `EXTRA_JAVA_OPTS` for the serial port your coordinator uses (see [Linux install guide](https://www.openhab.org/docs/installation/linux.html#privileges-for-common-peripherals)).
 Additionally for Docker users, you will need to pass the serial port through Docker to openHAB (see [Docker install guide](https://www.openhab.org/docs/installation/docker.html#explanation-of-arguments-passed-to-docker))

-demo.things:
+##### Configuration via UI (recommended)
+After you have installed the binding, you can add a coordinator via the UI, by navigating to **Settings** > **Things** and clicking on the blue `+` button in the bottom right corner.
+Then choose the coordinator that matches your dongle.
+Make sure you check the **Show advanced** box, there are some important settings that otherwise stay hidden.
+Please refer to the sections [Serial port Configuration](#serial-port-configuration) and [Coordinator Configuration](coordinator-configuration) below for information about the settings for a coordinator.

+##### Configuration via config file
+You can also configure the coordinator via an old style Things file.
+Things files should be placed in `OPENHAB_CONF/things`.
+Here are some examples for a coordinator congiguration in a `.things` file.

+**minimal example:**

 ```java
 Thing zigbee:coordinator_cc2531:stick1 "Zigbee USB Stick" [zigbee_port="/dev/ttyACM0", zigbee_baud=38400]
 ```

-Extended example:
+**extended example:**

 ```java
 Thing zigbee:coordinator_ember:stick "Zigbee USB Stick" [zigbee_port="/dev/ttyUSB-Zigbee", zigbee_baud=57600, zigbee_flowcontrol=2, zigbee_childtimeout=864000, zigbee_concentrator=1, zigbee_meshupdateperiod=86400, zigbee_panid=35637, zigbee_extendedpanid="118E309DE90CC829", zigbee_networkkey="14 c6 a2 c7 fb e0 c3 19 8e 7c 36 30 dc ad a5 96", zigbee_powermode=1, zigbee_txpower=8]